Norwegian Bliss deck plans

 Deck layouts, review of facilities, activities, amenities

-Norwegian Bliss deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Norwegian Cruise Line deckplan pdf (printable version).
+Norwegian Bliss deck plan review at CruiseMapper provides newest cruise deck plans (2020-2021-2022 valid floor layouts of the vessel) extracted from the officially issued by Norwegian Cruise Line deckplan pdf (printable version).

 Each of the Norwegian Bliss cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Norwegian Bliss staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Norwegian Bliss cruise ship deck plan has a total of 2206 staterooms (15 types, 42 categories) for 4200 passengers (max capacity is 5400 guests), served by 1750 crew/staff.
-NCL Bliss ship has a total of 29 onboard dining options (9 complimentary), with 22 lounges and bars, 3 swimming pools, 5 waterslides and 9 jacuzzies, 16 elevators.
+Norwegian Bliss cruise ship deck plan has a total of 2043 staterooms (15 types, 42 categories) for 4004 passengers (max capacity is 4903 guests), served by 1730 crew/staff.
+NCL Bliss ship has a total of 29 onboard dining options (9 complimentary), with 22 lounges and bars, 3 swimming pools, 5 waterslides, and 9 jacuzzies, 16 elevators.

 Follows a concise review of the ship’s special features, and differences in comparison to the Breakaway-class Norwegian ships:

-- Total decks 20 (of which 15 passenger accessible), with an extra cabin deck.
+- Total decks 20 (of which 15 are passenger accessible), with an extra cabin deck.

 - The Studio cabins are located on three decks (10, 11, and 12 – one more deck in comparison to Breakaway), with the Studio lounge being in the middle (deck 11).

-- The Bliss ship’s Deck 5 is with ~100 less rooms – which is an extra space (~25%) for public rooms on that deck.
+- The Bliss ship’s Deck 5 is with ~100 fewer rooms – which is extra space (~25%) for public rooms on that deck.
 More public rooms will be also added on Deck 8.

 - 18 cabins less on Deck 18, creating more public space.